Onosetalease/smart-event-planner/README.md

 ##  Professional Bio

 Praise Onosetalease Chris is a passionate cloud and cybersecurity enthusiast currently studying Cybersecurity at the university.
-As the lead engineer behind Smart Event Planner, he combines strong cloud deployment skills with a security-first mindset to deliver scalable and innovative web solutions.
+As the lead engineer behind Smart Event Planner, she combines strong cloud deployment skills with a security-first mindset to deliver scalable and innovative web solutions.